supaglue-labs/supaglue/docs/docs/tutorial.md

    export default accountSyncConfig;
    ```

-   The `syncConfig` function creates a Sync Config that would allow customers to pull all Account records from their Salesforce instance into the sample app's Postgres database every 15 minutes.
+   The `inbound` function creates a Sync Config that would allow customers to pull all Account records from their Salesforce instance into the sample app's Postgres database every 15 minutes.

    The schema object exposes the specified Salesforce Account fields to your customers and lets them map them to fields in the sample app's Postgres database.